elastos/Elastos.ELA.SPV.Cpp/README.md

 $ make
 ```

-Note: If built successfully, you will see output static library in directory cmake-build-ios/Output/.
+Note: If built successfully, you will see output static library in directory cmake-build-ios/lib/, which combined with all dependent static libraries(libsqlite.a libboost_*.a libcrypto.a libssl.a libbigint.a).
 Only support architecture armv7 & arm64 for iPhone now, and minimum IOS target version is 10.0

 ## Build for Android